kjfallon/data-extract-job-scheduler/README.md

 ---
 ## Appendix
 ### [Data transfer] How to create private key pairs for authorization to remote systems for use when SFTP'ing extract files
 This generates two files.
 One is a public key you may disclose, and the other is a private key you must not disclose.
-They public key contents are copied into the ssh authorized_keys file on the remote host for the user this application will be authenticating to.
+The public key contents are copied into the ssh authorized_keys file on the remote host for the user this application will be authenticating to.
 The private key should be placed in this application's deployment directory as referenced in the property file so that it may be used.
 ```